Kootenay Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 7,090 in September 2025, it declined by 530 jobs from August and contracted by 280 jobs year-over-year.
+• Total local employment reached 7,090 in October 2025, it fell by 0 jobs from September and showed a decline of 40 jobs year-over-year.

-• The local employment rate is 55.4%.
-It contracted of 4.2 percentage points from August and contracted by 2.1 percentage points from same month last year.
+• The local employment rate registered 55.4%.
+It fell of 0.0 percentage points from September and decreased by 0.2 percentage points from same month last year.

-• Local unemployment rate is 5.2%.
-It decreased by 1.0 percentage points month-over-month, and decreased by 0.7 percentage points year-over-year.
+• Local unemployment rate reached 5.7%.
+It expanded by 0.5 percentage points month-over-month, and showed growth by 0.9 percentage points year-over-year.

 Employment Trends

-Total employment in September 2025 was 7,090, showing a substantial decrease of 530. from September, employment levels declined by 280, facing headwinds.
+Total employment in October 2025 was 7,090, showing a minor decrease of 0. compared to October, employment levels reduced by 40, experiencing pressure.

 Scroll down to explore more data